 It is a small tribe of freethinking entrepreneurial professionals who are focused on community, relationships and learning.

 CEA offers an array of educational, leadership development, and personal growth options, along with opportunities to develop deep and profitable professional relationships with peers who share your enthusiasm for learning, for business, and for life.

 The Purposes of CEA:

 - To maintain a collaborative learning environment for startup, early-stage, and growth-oriented professional services solopreneurs.

 - To focus on knowledge acquisition, the creation of new ideas, the sharing of knowledge and experiences, and mutual help within the peer environment.

 What CEA Is, and Who It's For:

-- CEA is a participatory learning environment where we all help each other learn, share, create, test and troubleshoot ideas.
+- CEA is a participatory learning environment where we all help each other learn, share, create, test, brainstorm and troubleshoot ideas.

 - Entrepreneurship is not a spectator sport and neither is being a member of CEA.
 Improvement and achievement require participation.
 CEA is for the active, the smart, the serious, the dedicated, the learners, doers, creators, early adopters, experimenters, the brave and the bold.

 - CEA is very exclusive and not for everyone.
-There will be a small number of classes, with each class limited to only 10 members.
+There will be a small number of groups, with each group limited to only 10 members.
 Members must meet certain requirements and must maintain specified levels of active participation in group programs and activities.

 What It Isn't, and Who It's Not For: